AdaCore/learn/intro_to_ada.rst

 ~~~~~~~~~~~~~~

 As you might know if you have used pointers in C or C++, we are still missing
-features that are considered fundamental to pointers, such as:
+features that are considered fundamental to the use of pointers, such as:

 - Pointers arithmetic (being able to dynamically change what a pointer is
   pointing to)

--
+- Manual deallocation - what is called ``free`` or ``delete`` in C. This is
+  considered an unsafe operation.
+It means that to stay into the realm of safe
+  Ada, you need to never deallocate manually.

+Those features exist in Ada, but are hidden behind specific standard library
+APIs.
+You can read more about those in the `advanced course on memory
+management <TODO_ACCESS_TYPES_ADVANCED_LINK>__`.

 Mutually recursive types
 ------------------------